rks101/eglinux/README.md

 /home/rps/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/rps/Videos
 ```

-If you want a newly added directory to be searched first in the path, add the new directory first and then append existing contents of path variable.
-Use which command to locate the first binary or built-in util being referenced.
+If you want a newly added directory to be searched first in the path, add the new directory first and then append the existing contents of the path variable.
+Use "which" command to locate the first binary or built-in util being referenced.

 ----